peroks/model/README.md

-# peroks/model - Data definition and validation
+# Models: objects with internal data validation

-The **peroks/model** package extends the built-in PHP `ArrayObject` class with internal data validation.
+The `Model` base class included in this package extends the built-in PHP `ArrayObject` class with internal data validation.

 ## Reason why